Discover the best travel tips for the Philippines with this in-depth guide.

 Trash disposal is a huge problem around the Philippines.

-Refuse plastic bags when offered and opt for fresh fruits/veggies/bread instead of pre-packaged stuff.
-Bring your own lightweight containers for to-go food and use a water bottle for all drinking water.
-The less you contribute to the trash problems, the better off everyone will be.
+The one surefire way to be a responsible traveller is to minimise your own waste.
+Refuse plastic bags when offered and opt for fresh fruit, vegetables and bread instead of pre-packaged stuff.
+Bring your own lightweight containers for to-go food and use a refillable water bottle.
+The less you contribute to the trash problem, the better off everyone will be.

 It’s helpful to remind your tour operators of the importance of sustainability.